 Topic development (coherence, structure)

-This diagnostic step will help you identify your strengths and what needs improvement.
+This diagnostic step will help you identify your strengths and what needs improvement before you learn how to answer Speaking Question 1.

 Step 2: Join My Free TOEFL Speaking Course